Marketing and Management

 Business skills

-You will get opportunities to work on live case studies, and can choose to participate in a business start-up in Stage 2, and complete a live consultancy project in Stage 3.
+You will get opportunities to work on live case studies, and can choose to participate in developing and validating business ideas in Stage 2, and complete a live consultancy project in Stage 3.

 You can also spend a year studying abroad at one of our partner universities to enhance your global perspective, setting you apart from other graduates.